tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 Listing 10-26: A function we defined in Listing 4-9 that compiled without lifetime annotations, even though the parameter and return type are references

-The reason this function compiles without lifetime annotations is historical: in early versions (pre-1.0) of Rust, this code wound't have compiled because every reference needed an explicit lifetime.
+The reason this function compiles without lifetime annotations is historical: in early versions (pre-1.0) of Rust, this code wound'_t have compiled because every reference needed an explicit lifetime.
 At that time, the function signature would have been written like this:

 ```rust
 fn first_word<'a>(s: &'s str) -> &'a str {}
 ```

 After writing a lot of Rust code, the Rust team found that Rust programmers were entering the same lifetime annotations over and over in particular situations.
 Theses situations were predictable and followed a few deterministic patterns.
-The developers programmed these patterns into the compiler's code so the borrow checker could infer the lifetimes in these situations and wouldn't need explicit annotations.
+The developers programmed these patterns into the compiler's code so the borrow checker could infer the lifetimes in these situations and wouldn'_t need explicit annotations.

 This piece of Rust history is relavent because it's possible that more deterministic pattens will emerge and be added to the compiler.
 In the future, even fewer lifetime annotations might be required.

 The patterns programmed into Rust's analysis of references are called the *lifetime elision rules*.
-These aren't rules for programmers to follow; they're a set of particular cases that the compiler will consider, and if your code fits these cases, you don't need to write the lifetimes explicitly.
+These aren'_t rules for programmers to follow; they're a set of particular cases that the compiler will consider, and if your code fits these cases, you don'_t need to write the lifetimes explicitly.

-The elision rules don't provide full inference.
-If Rust deterministically applies the rules but there is still ambiguity as to what lifetimes the references have, the compiler won't guess what the lifetime of the remaining referencese should be.
+The elision rules don'_t provide full inference.
+If Rust deterministically applies the rules but there is still ambiguity as to what lifetimes the references have, the compiler won'_t guess what the lifetime of the remaining referencese should be.
 Instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations.

 Lifetimes on a function or method parameters are called *input lifetimes*, and lifetimes on return values are called *output lifetimes*.

-The compiler uses three rules to figure out the lifetimes of the references when there aren't explicit annotations.
+The compiler uses three rules to figure out the lifetimes of the references when there aren'_t explicit annotations.
 The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
-If the compiler gets to the end of the three rules and there are still references for which it can't  figure out lifetimes, the compiler will stop with an error These rules apply to `fn` definitions as well as `impl` blocks.
+If the compiler gets to the end of the three rules and there are still references for which it can'_t  figure out lifetimes, the compiler will stop with an error These rules apply to `fn` definitions as well as `impl` blocks.

 The first rule is that the compiler assigns a lifetime parameter to each parameter that's a reference.
 In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a, 'b>(x: &'a i32, y: &'a i32);` and so one.